anonymous-ppg/wearable-ppg-dataset/README.md

 > If `conda activate` fails, run `conda init` once and restart your shell.

 #### Quick smoke test
+> ⚠️ **Smoke-test results are not meaningful.** The bundled `sample_data/` contains only 2 participants, leaving each LOSO fold with a single training participant.
+The model will collapse to predicting a constant (you'll see `R: 0.0000` and high MAE).
+This is expected — it confirms the pipeline runs end-to-end, not that the model works. **Real numbers require the full 20-participant dataset.**

 Run an end-to-end check on the sample data (DCL method, earring site):